Thursday, November 21, 2024

 - 5 breakfast

-- 6 Town bus tour (Mibaushi area)
+- 6 Town bus tour (mainly in the Mibaushi area)

 - 7 Visit to Hokuryu Town Local History Museum

-- 8 Lunch: Restaurant "Kazuma"
+- 8 Lunch: Restaurant "Fusha"

 - 9 Souvenir: Kurosengoku soybean set!

-- 11 Youtube Video
+- 11 YouTube videos

-- 12 More Photos
+- 12 Other photos

-- 13 Related Articles
+- 13 Related articles

 Held in Hokuryu Town for the first time in nine years

-This will be the first time the event has been held in his hometown of Hokuryu Town in nine years since 2015 (Heisei 27).
+This will be the first time the event has been held in his hometown of Hokuryu Town in nine years, since 2015 (Heisei 27).

 Mibaushi Elementary and Junior High School